Socio-Legal Studies in Germany and the UK: Theory and methods

 The workshop had three core aims:

 - to consider how different academic traditions and institutional contexts have influenced the development of socio-legal research in Germany and the UK;

 - to scrutinise theoretical and methodological approaches with a view to exploring similarities and differences in both contexts; and

 - to start an initial dialogue among participants, and to publish the research resulting from these interactions with a view to forging closer ties across the German and UK socio-legal communities, and to facilitating future connections and collaborations.

-To achieve these aims, the workshop will reflect upon the similarities and differences between German Rechtssoziologie and socio-legal studies in the UK, with particular focus on the historical development of such ideas and approaches, as well as on identifying points of connection.
-It will look to generate initial conversations between scholars in these communities and to foster the continuation of such conversations subsequent to this event.
-Using the themes space, time, text and image to organise the contributions, participants will discuss the relevant methodologies, theories and concepts used in the shaping of contemporary socio-legal studies in Germany and the UK.
+To achieve these aims, the workshop reflected upon the similarities and differences between German Rechtssoziologie and socio-legal studies in the UK, with particular focus on the historical development of such ideas and approaches, as well as on identifying points of connection.
+It aimed to generate initial conversations between scholars in these communities and to foster the continuation of such conversations subsequent to this event.
+Using the themes space, time, text and image to organise the contributions, participants discussed the relevant methodologies, theories and concepts used in the shaping of contemporary socio-legal studies in Germany and the UK.